ChampITSolutions/c-grid-angular/projects/c-grid-angular/README.md

 }
 ```

+## Issue Reporting

+If you have found a bug in the grid, please report it in the [issues](https://github.com/ChampITSolutions/c-grid-angular/issues) section.

+## How to Contribute

+Please read the [docs](docs/CONTRIBUTING.md) about how to contribute for more information

 ## Contributors

 <a href="https://github.com/ChampITSolutions/c-grid-angular">
   <img src="https://contrib.rocks/image?repo=ChampITSolutions/c-grid-angular"/>
 </a>

-## How to Contribute

-Please read the [docs](docs/CONTRIBUTING.md) about how to contribute for more information